Don't wait for the Perseids in August — look for meteors this week

 A ritual of summer is gazing up at the night sky in the hopes of seeing meteors, also known as shooting stars, flash across the night sky.
 While the annual Perseid meteor shower usually gets the most attention, a better bet might be a couple of less-famous meteor showers that will peak on Tuesday night.

-That's because this year, the bright moon may wash out the best part of the Perseids, which peaks on August 12th.
-The moon will be a couple of days past full, which "just ruins the ability to see all of those meteors," says Nick Moskovitz, a planetary astronomer with the Lowell Observatory in Arizona.
+That's because this year, the bright moon may wash out the best part of the Perseids, which peak on Aug.
+12. The moon will be a couple of days past full, which "just ruins the ability to see all of those meteors," says Nick Moskovitz, a planetary astronomer with the Lowell Observatory in Arizona.

 "The glare of the moon is really a killer," he says, "and that is just going to make the Perseids not all that compelling this year."

-But the moon will be only about 25 percent full this week, when two meteor showers known as the Southern Delta Aquariids and the Alpha Capricornids reach their peak on the night of July 29 going into July 30th.
+But the moon will be only about 25% full this week, when two meteor showers known as the Southern Delta Aquariids and the Alpha Capricornids reach their peak on the night of July 29 going into July 30.

 Together, these two less-significant meteor showers might produce up to 20 to 30 meteors per hour, says Moskovitz.